fardjad/node-interactive-commander/README.md

 See [no-interactive.ts](examples/no-interactive.ts) for an example.

-### Setting Default Values for Option Prompts Based on Other Options
+### Setting default values for option prompts based on other options

 In some cases, it may be necessary for the default value of an option prompt to depend on the value of another option.
 For example, you might want the billing